varabyte/truthish/README.md

 ## Multiplatform

-To use *Truthish* in your multiplatform application, declare the following dependencies:
+To use *Truthish* in your multiplatform application, declare any of the following dependencies relevant to your project:

 ```kotlin
 // build.gradle.kts